sopnode/slices-sc-summer-school/README.md

 # Hands-on: SD-Fabric, k8s-infrastructure @ Sophia Node

-The objective of today is to deploy the following a fully functionnal SD-Fabric environement in the SophiaNode.
+The objective of today is to deploy the following fully functionnal SD-Fabric environement in the SophiaNode.

 ![Software stack](figures/software_stack.png)